ishswar/katacoda-scenarios/cka-ha-control-planes/step5.md

 +------------------+---------+--------------+--------------------------+--------------------------+------------+
 `

-From above tow table we can see that `controlplane` is leader - but the problem is RAFT conseses has not yet reached as we only have two ETCD members.
+From above tow table we can see that `controlplane` is leader - but the problem is RAFT consensus has not yet reached as we only have **two** ETCD members.
 This is because ETCD clusters are based on [raft](http://thesecretlivesofdata.com/raft/) consensus - and it needs [odd number](https://etcd.io/docs/v3.2.17/faq/) of members to reach consensus (elect leader)

 For now we are okay but with this setting we can't go in production - in this case it is better to have